-If Pfizer did not transfer to us all data and documentation or the quality of the data and documentation transferred is insufficient, our ability to resubmit an NDA for REMOXY will be negatively impacted and our business would suffer.
+If Pfizer did not transfer to us all data and documentation or the quality of the data and documentation transferred is insufficient, our ability to achieve approval of the NDA for REMOXY will be negatively impacted and our business will suffer.

-On April 21, 2015, we announced that we resumed responsibility for REMOXY under the terms of a letter agreement with Pfizer.
+In April 2015, we announced that we resumed responsibility for REMOXY under the terms of a letter agreement with Pfizer.
 The letter agreement was entered into within the scope of the previously disclosed provisions of the Collaboration Agreement between us and Pfizer relating to the return of REMOXY.

-We believe Pfizer has transferred to us all required data, materials, capital equipment and other assets related to REMOXY.
-In preparing to resubmit the NDA for REMOXY, we may find that there are additional data, materials or agreements that Pfizer would need to transfer to us.
-If Pfizer did not meet its obligations to transfer all such materials or if the quality of the data and documentation transferred is insufficient, we would be significantly delayed in our ability to resubmit an NDA for REMOXY, and may need to conduct further development activities or clinical trials to prepare any potential resubmission.
+We believe Pfizer has transferred to us data, materials, capital equipment and other assets related to REMOXY.
+In preparing to resubmit the NDA for REMOXY, we may find that there are additional data, materials or agreements that Pfizer should have transferred to us.
+If Pfizer did not meet its obligations to transfer all such materials or if the quality of the data and documentation transferred is insufficient, we would be significantly delayed in our ability to achieve FDA approval of the NDA for REMOXY, and may need to conduct further development activities or clinical trials to prepare any potential resubmission.
 As a result, any further development, regulatory approval and product introduction for REMOXY would be delayed or prevented and our business would suffer.